containers/gvisor-tap-vsock/README.md

 (terminal 2) $ bin/qemu-wrapper /tmp/qemu.sock qemu-system-x86_64 (all your qemu options) -netdev socket,id=vlan,fd=3 -device virtio-net-pci,netdev=vlan,mac=5a:94:ef:e4:0c:ee
 ```

-## Run with vsock

-Made for Windows but also works for Linux and macOS with [HyperKit](https://github.com/moby/hyperkit).

 ## Run with User Mode Linux

 ```